ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-unity-apps-on-android/4-profiling.md

 In our sample, the performance issues will be apparent soon after launch.
 To profile directly on an Android device:

-1. Open the Build Settings
+1. Open the _Build Settings_

-1. Ensure Autoconnect Profiler is ticked
+1. Ensure _Autoconnect Profiler_ is ticked

     ![Build settings to autoconnect profiler#center](images/android-build-settings-autoconnect-profiler.PNG "Figure 1.
 Build settings with connected Android device and Autoconnect Profiler enabled.")

-1. Select Build and Run.
+1. Select _Build and Run_.

 1. Choose your save path and name

 1. Wait for Unity to launch the collision sample and auto-connect the Profiler

-1. Once the Profiler is connected, the Profiler window will open and the CPU Usage graph will start to fill
+1. Once the Profiler is connected, the Profiler window will open and the _CPU Usage_ graph will start to fill

 If you forget to tick the auto-connect option, or you want to wait before you connect the Profiler, you can connect the Profiler while the app is running:

-1. Select Window menu, then Analysis, then Profiler
+1. Select _Window_ menu, then _Analysis_, then _Profiler_

 1. A round record button is present in the top-left

 1. To the left of the record button is a drop-down menu identifying the connection mode and device.
-To profile the app running in the editor, you would set this to Play Mode.
+To profile the app running in the editor, you would set this to _Play Mode_.

 1. Your Android device should appear in the list.
 Select it to connect the Profiler.